anderssoegaard/anderssoegaard.github.io/index.md

 Petrén Bach Hansen, Victor; Neerkaje, Atula Tejaswi; Sawhney, Ramit; Flek, Lucie; Søgaard, Anders.
 2022.
 The Impact of Differential Privacy on Group Disparity Mitigation.
 Fourth Workshop on Privacy in Natural Language Processing at NAACL 2022.
 Seattle, WA.

 Brandl, Stephanie; Hershcovich, Daniel; Søgaard, Anders.
 2022.
 Evaluating Deep Taylor Decomposition for Reliability Assessment in the Wild.
 The International AAAI Conference on Web and Social Media (ICWSM).
 Atlanta, GA.

-Søgaard, Anders.
-2022.
-Can Machines Be Trusted?
-Ethics of Trust and Expertise.
-Dublin, Ireland.

 Lent, Heather; Ogueji, Kelechi; de Lhoneux, Miryam; Ahia, Orevaoghene and Søgaard, Anders.
 2022.
 What a Creole Wants, What a Creole Needs.
 The International Conference on Language Resources and Evaluation (LREC).
 Marseille, France.